Updated on:

-Italy has so much to offer & it feels almost impossible to put together the perfect Italy itinerary, because you could spend 100 days there and not see everything worth seeing!
-But, since that’s not really an option for most of us I decided to take a stab at putting together my classic ten day Italy itinerary!
+Italy has so much to offer & it feels almost impossible to put together the perfect Italy itinerary, because you could spend 100 days there and not see everything worth seeing (trust me I’ve tried) I’ve spent months in Italy, and never tire of going back.
+Here is my classic (and busy, but doable) ten day Italy itinerary!
+This is the perfect itinerary for a first trip to Italy.

 Disclaimer: This article contains some links where I earn commission through booking.
 There is no extra cost to you, and I only recommend things I’ve used and love or places I’ve stayed and enjoyed!